tharun-kumar-22/Cloud-Segmentation-and-Forecasting/README.md

 `app.py` - Short demo of segmentation and cloud motion prediction.

-#### How to run app..?
+#### How to run the app..?
-1. Download our two models (segmentation and cloud motion estimation) and dataset from google drive
+1. Download our two models (segmentation and cloud motion estimation) and dataset from Google Drive
 2. change the paths in app.py.
 3. Run the app.